Firestorm980/Hijax/README.md

 #### Roadmap ####
 This is a list of possible improvements or features to include in future versions.
-- Find a way to defer AJAX loading until after the 'beforeLoad' callback has finished.
+- [x] Find a way to defer AJAX loading until after the 'beforeLoad' callback has finished.

 #### Version History ####

+##### 0.4.1
+Added two special functions with callbacks so people can add advanced transitions to their page loading.
+Fixes the issue of stopping the AJAX load until someone is ready to have it happen.

 ##### 0.4
 Fixed Safari window pop bug.